BNLIF/Wiener-SVD-Unfolding/README.md

 Header files in include/
 Use Makefile to build excutables.

-An example of application in WFU.C
+An example of application in Example.C
-Input file for WFU.C in Test/
+Input file for Example.C in Test/
 Usage:
 make clean;
 make;
-WFU Test/Test.root output.root 2
+Example Test/Test.root output.root 2

 INSTRUCTION